dantheman213/docker-vpn-samba/README.md

 # docker-vpn-samba

-Turn-key Samba (SMB) file share and VPN
+Turn-key Samba (SMB) file share and VPN.
+Setup a secure file share behind VPN in minutes.

+## How It Works

+Docker and Compose are leveraged to quickly standup a VPN and Samba (SMB) server that is lightweight, portable, and powerful.
+The Samba server can only be accessed once you're logged onto the VPN.
+Set this up on many cloud providers like AWS, GCP, Azure, DigitalOcean, Linode, etc or your home or business network to quickly and securely share files of nearly any size with nearly any amount of users, the limit is what your hardware can provide.

 ## Getting Started

-Setup a secure file share behind VPN in minutes.
 Example below is a fresh Ubuntu 18.04 LTS server in the cloud.

-### Prereq
+### Prerequisites

 ```
 apt-get update